Visit Ouarzazate – Best sights and attractions

 Ouarzazate is a fabulous destination with a huge list of things to see and to keep you occupied for a couple of days up to a week.
 Ouarzazate’s region is one of Morocco’s regions with more destinations and sightseeing visit places.
+On this page Visit Ouarzazate – Best sights and attractions, I make a list of best sightseeing places to visit in the city.

 Ouarzazate city itself has many things to see, from casbah’s, markets, museums, cinema studios, river banks and old districts of Taourirt and Tassoumate.
 We invite you to learn a little bit more about this city in south Morocco and get acquainted with all Ouarzazate monuments and best sightseeing places.

-Ouarzazate Sightseeing Places and Attractions
+Ouarzazate Sightseeing and Attractions

 Sunday Market: Probably one of Ouarzazate less visited place by tourists, this weekly lively market is a sensation of sounds and smells.
 Go inside Moroccan people daily life and be amazed by the exotic feeling of this place;